NicksCodez/admin-dashboard/README.md

-# admin-dashboard
+# About
-TOP admin dashboard project
+Admin dashboard page without any functionality built for practicing CSS grid and flex.
+Live on [Github Pages](https://nickscodez.github.io/admin-dashboard/).